HealthSamurai/documentation/modules-1/aidbox-forms/how-to-create-a-form-with-calculated-fields.md

         :69736-7 {,,,} ;; omitted

         ;; declare a calculated field
-        :70274-6 {:type zen/number
-                  :sdc-type aidbox.sdc/calculated ;; <-- this is important
-                  :zen/desc "GAD-7 Anxiety Severity Score"}}}
+        :70274-6 {:text "GAD-7 Anxiety Severity Score"
+                  :type zen/number}}}
 ```

-Finally we declare an additional form field with `:sdc-type` set to `aidbox.sdc/calculated` using the previously defined rule name `:70274-6`.
+Finally we declare an additional form field using the previously defined rule name `:70274-6`.
 The form field is linked to the corresponding rule via it's name.
 Calculated form fields will also be stored in the database.

 ### Review the result